Satyricon: Chapters 1–26

 In the first passage preserved, Encolpius is in a Greek town in Campania, perhaps Puteoli, where he is standing outside a school, railing against the Asiatic style and false taste in literature, which he blames on the prevailing system of declamatory education (1–2).
 His adversary in this debate is Agamemnon, a sophist, who shifts the blame from the teachers to the parents (3–5).
 Encolpius discovers that his companion Ascyltos has left and breaks away from Agamemnon when a group of students arrive (6).

 Encolpius then gets lost and asks an old woman for help returning home.
 She takes him to a brothel which she refers to as his home.
 There, Encolpius locates Ascyltos (7–8) and then Giton (8), who claims that Ascyltos made a sexual attempt on him (9).
 After raising their voices against each other, the fight ends in laughter and the friends reconcile but still agree to split at a later date (9–10).
-Later, Encolpius tries to have sex with Giton, but he's interrupted by Ascyltos, who assaults him after catching the two in bed (11).
+Later, Encolpius tries to have sex with Giton, but is interrupted by Ascyltos, who assaults him after catching the two in bed (11).
 The three go to the market, where they are involved in a convoluted dispute over stolen property (12–15).
 Returning to their lodgings, they are confronted by Quartilla, a devotee of Priapus, who condemns their attempts to pry into the cult's secrets (16–18).

-The companions are overpowered by Quartilla, her maids, and an aged male prostitute, who sexually torture them (19–21), then provide them with dinner and engage them in further sexual activity (21–26).
-An orgy ensues and the sequence ends with Encolpius and Quartilla exchanging kisses while they spy through a keyhole at Giton sexually assaulting a seven-year-old virgin girl; and finally sleeping together (26).
+The companions are overpowered by Quartilla, her maids, and an aged cinaedus, who sexually torture them (19–21), then provide them with dinner and engage them in further sexual activity (21–26).
+An orgy ensues and the sequence ends with Encolpius and Quartilla exchanging kisses while they spy through a keyhole at the mock-wedding between Giton and Pennychis, a seven-year-old virgin girl (26).